Wreck diving

 Diver at the wreck of the Hilma Hooker, Netherlands Antilles.

 Wreck diving is recreational diving where the wreckage of ships, aircraft and other artificial structures are explored.
 The term is used mainly by recreational and technical divers.
 Professional divers, when diving on a shipwreck, generally refer to the specific task, such as salvage work, accident investigation or archaeological survey.
 Although most wreck dive sites are at shipwrecks, there is an increasing trend to scuttle retired ships to create artificial reef sites.
 Diving to crashed aircraft can also be considered wreck diving.
 The recreation of wreck diving makes no distinction as to how the vessel ended up on the bottom.

 Some wreck diving involves penetration of the wreckage, making a direct ascent to the surface impossible for a part of the dive.

 Environment

 The environment of wreck diving is sunken shipwrecks and other vehicles and structures, either sunk by misfortune, acts of war, or intentionally, as targets in military exercises, to serve as artificial reefs, or as recreational dive sites for the diving tourism industry.
 Wrecks sunk as tourist dive sites are usually cleaned up and have many hazards removed before scuttling, and are usually sunk in a place where the other natural hazards are not too serious.
 Wrecks sunk through misadventure tend to be in places with a wider range of environmental hazards, in many cases contributing to the wrecking event.
-In many cases the wreck itself presents a range of hazrds, such as entanglement, sharp edged metal plating, disorienting interiors, unstable structure and loose silt deposits.
+In many cases the wreck itself presents a range of hazards, such as entanglement, sharp edged metal plating, disorienting interiors, unstable structure and loose silt deposits.